 All dog owners would like to know what their pet is thinking about.
 Sometimes this desire is supported by our dog’s strange behavior.
 However, it is not that hard to understand your pup’s language.
 You don’t need to be a magician for this purpose.

-Here are the 20 main dog behaviors and what they mean.
+20 dog behaviors and what they mean.

 1. Squinting or Blinking of the Eyes

 That means that your dog needs your attention right now.
 She is ready to play with you and spend quality time.
-This behavior is a sign that you don’t pay too much attention to your four-legged friend.
+This dog behavior is a sign that you don’t pay too much attention to your four-legged friend.
 When was the last time you did something together?
 You shouldn’t be too busy to show your dog some love.

 2. Tongue out Studying You